nachivpn/nbe-course/README.md

 The meetings will take place weekly every Friday in room (TBD), starting 25th October.
 The goal of these meetings is to facilitate discussions on introductory topics.
 Here's a tentative schedule:

-* Meeting 1 (25/10, 13:15): Introduction to NbE for simply-typed lambda calculus
+* Meeting 1 (25/10, 10:00): Introduction to NbE for the simply-typed lambda calculus
   - Reading: Chapter 2 in [1] and Section 2 (upto 2.4) in [6]
-* Meeting 2 (1/11, 13:15): Introduction to NbE for untyped lambda calculus and untyped combinators
+* Meeting 2 (1/11, 13:15): Introduction to NbE for untyped lambda calculus and combinators
   - Reading: Chapter 3 in [1] (untyped lambda calculus), and parts of [7] (untyped combinators)
 * Meeting 3 (8/11, 10:00): Proving soundness of NbE
   - Reading: TBD